-Got a mangy dog?
-That's right, dog mange is a real, live, skin disease in dogs.
+Unfortunately, dog mange is a real, live, skin disease in dogs.
 And when I say "live" I mean that in the literal sense.
 Mange is caused by microscopic mites, yuck.

-Sarcoptic mange can be abrupt and cause severe itching.
+1)Sarcoptic mange is caused by a scabies mite that actually burrow into the skin.
+This can be abrupt and cause severe itching.
 It can also be extremely contagious to dogs and humans so you need to know the symptoms to look for.

 Dog mange is quite different in puppies and dogs.
 Puppies under one year will usually recover from dog mange without any treatment, whereas mange in a dog older than one year will nearly always require specific treatment to rid the dog of the mites.